magmukendi/my100daysOfCode.v.2/README.md

 title = title.toLowerCase()
 return title.split(/\W/).filter(item => item !== '').join('-')
 ```
- - We also learn how to use the "every" method
+ - We also learn how to use the "every" method.
+We use it to check if all the element of an array satisfy a condition in the callback function and return true or false.
+ - We use some() to check if any of tghe element in an array satisfy a condition and return true or false.

 ## Day 29/100 July 4th 2022
 - Today I am working on Immediately Invoked Function Expression (IIFE).